-Los Angeles features some of the best museums in not only the country but the entire world.
-And they cover the entire gamut of interests, styles, and spectrums.
+There’s some amazing Museums in LA, and they cover the entire gamut of interests, styles, and spectrums.
 From classy to hilarious to outright weird, there’s something for everyone.
 Check out these curious collections that are definitely off the beaten path.

 The Broad is Los Angeles newest modern art museum.
 It features Eli and Edythe Broad’s collection of 2,000 post-war works.
 Check out contemporary classics from Andy Warhol and Jeff Koons.
 Best of all, admission to this museum is free, but be sure to make a reservation.

-Privately funded, this museum specializes in photography, but takes a very innovative approach when it comes to its exhibitions.
+Privately funded, one of many museums in LA, specializes in photography, but takes a very innovative approach when it comes to its exhibitions.
 Exhibits incorporate videos and music for a very integrate experience that gets the viewer involved.
 Admission is free and Saturday evenings feature concerts and local music.

 Other museums in LA worth checking out include the Peterson Automotive Museum, the California Science Center, and the Griffith Observatory.